-The addition of wicker screening to one balcony could potentially support the surface spread of flame in that area which is an unnecessary risk.
+The addition of wicker screening to one balcony and a timber feather edge panel to another, could potentially support the surface spread of flame in that area which is an unnecessary risk.
 Once this is removed the level of risk presented by materials present to the external envelope of this building would become acceptable.